kevgo/multi-repo-tool/README.md

 - [clone](documentation/clone.md) all repositories of a Github organization to your local machine
-- [run](documentation/run.md) a CLI command in all subdirectories
-  - [abort](documentation/abort.md) the currently running queue
-  - [retry](documentation/retry.md) the last failed step and continue the queue
-  - [ignore](documentation/ignore.md) the last failed step and continue the queue
+- [run](documentation/run.md) a CLI command fully automated in all subdirectories.
+If the command fails in a subdirectory, _mrt_ exits in this subdirectory to let you inspect the problem.
+Then you can [abort](documentation/abort.md) the currently running command queue, [retry](documentation/retry.md) the last failed step and continue the command queue, or [ignore](documentation/ignore.md) the last failed step and continue the queue.
 - [walk](documentation/walk.md) through all subdirectories and open a shell prompt in each
   - [next](documentation/next.md) goes to the next subdirectory